 Webb's Jahlil Jefferson carries against West High in the KOC Kick-Off Classic Friday night.
-Jefferson scored two touchdowns as the Spartans senior Walker Trusley. nabbed a 14-0 victory over the Rebels.
-Nakelin McAfee scored on a 3-yard pass from backup quarterback plunge.
+Jefferson scored two touchdowns as the Spartans senior Walker Trusley.

+Nakelin McAfee scored on a 3-yard pass from backup quarterback

-Nathan Hoffman to Evan Whaley TKA also got a 45-yard scoring for its final score of the 12-minute Bailor Walker. quarter.
+TKA also got a 45-yard scoring for its final score of the 12-minute Bailor Walker.